littlekbt/tools/tmp_metric_logging/README.md

 Once exec commands, writes stdout to /tmp/metric/{command_name}/yyyymmdd_MM.log file.

 ※ note: /tmp/metric is default.
-You can change directory by using -d option.
+You can change directory by using -f option.

 ## Usage